Advertiser Disclosure

 Frequently Asked Questions About Solar in Hardeeville, SC

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Hardeeville, the average amount someone can save is $1,745 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

 Other Hardeeville, SC Home Services